cuthbertLab/music21/buildDoc/rst/moduleNote.rst

         .. method:: compactNoteInfo()

-            nice debugging info tool -- returns information about a note E- E 4 flat 16th 0.166666666667 & is a tuplet (in fact STOPS the tuplet)
+            A debugging info tool, returning information about a note E- E 4 flat 16th 0.166666666667 & is a tuplet (in fact STOPS the tuplet)

         .. method:: splitAtDurations()

-            Takes a Note and returns a list of notes with only a single duration.DurationUnit in each.
+            Takes a Note and returns a list of Notes with only a single duration.DurationUnit in each.
+Ties are added.

             >>> from music21 import *
-            >>> a = Note()
+            >>> a = note.Note()
             >>> a.duration.clear() # remove defaults
             >>> a.duration.addDurationUnit(duration.Duration('half'))
             >>> a.duration.quarterLength